By: HISTORY.com Editors

 Zodiac Animals

-Each year in the Lunar calendar is represented by one of 12 zodiac animals included in the cycle of 12 stations or “signs” along the apparent path of the sun through the cosmos.
+According to Chinese custom, each year in the lunar calendar is represented by one of 12 zodiac animals included in the cycle of 12 stations or “signs” along the apparent path of the sun through the cosmos.
 The 12 zodiac animals are the rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig.

-In addition to the animals, five elements of earth, water, fire, wood and metal are also mapped onto the traditional lunar calendar.
-Each year is associated with an animal that corresponds to an element.
+In addition to the animals, the five elements of earth, water, fire, wood and metal are mapped onto the traditional lunar calendar.
+Each year is associated with an animal that corresponds to an element, with 2026 designated as the Year of the Fire Horse.
+Chinese astrology dictates it will be a transformative year with the potential for innovation and chaos.
+The horses is a symbol of freedom, intelligence, power and enthusiasm.

 Lunar New Year Foods and Traditions